China’s Furniture Market

 II.
 Market Competition

 After more than 20 years of rapid growth in its furniture industry, China has now become the world’s largest furniture production base and exporter.
-According to information released by the China National Furniture Association (CNFA), there are 49 furniture manufacturing clusters in China, covering the six regions of the Pearl River Delta (PRD), Yangtze River Delta (YRD), Bohai Rim, northeastern China, central China and western China.
-The PRD has the highest furniture industry concentration with the highest production output and strongest integrated support capability.
+According to information released by the China National Furniture Association (CNFA), there are 50 furniture manufacturing clusters in China, covering the six regions of the Pearl River Delta (PRD), Yangtze River Delta (YRD), Bohai Rim, northeastern China, central China and western China.
+The PRD is China’s largest furniture manufacturing base with the highest furniture industry concentration, the highest production output and strongest integrated support capability.
 Next come Fujian, Zhejiang, Jiangsu, Shandong and Shanghai, which have an edge in product quality and operations management.
 In the YRD region, led by Shanghai, the furniture industry is developing fast, with the highest average growth rate in the country.
 The northern and northeastern regions, with Beijing as the centre, have a sound furniture industry base and rich wood resources.
 As for the central and western regions, the furniture industry is actively capitalising on the opportunities arising from urbanisation and Belt and Road Initiative.